Title

 Presidential Decree No. 1910 allows female military members in the Philippines to marry after three years of service, modifying previous restrictions and aiming to address demoralization and ensure equal treatment, while also allowing previously separated or discharged members to be called back to active duty or reinstated.

-Presidential Decree No. 1910 authorizes female military members of the Armed Forces of the Philippines to marry upon completion of three years of continuous active service without being automatically separated or discharged from service.
+PD No. 1910 authorizes female military members of the Armed Forces of the Philippines (AFP) to marry upon completion of at least three (3) years of continuous active service, instead of being automatically separated/discharged immediately upon marriage.

-Presidential Decree No. 1043 set five years of continuous active service as a prerequisite before any member of the Women's Auxiliary Corps could marry without separation or discharge from the service.
+PD No. 1043 set five (5) years of continuous active service as the prerequisite for members of the Women’s Auxiliary Corps to marry without being separated/discharged.
+PD No. 1910 further reduces the prerequisite to three (3) years.

-A female military member must have completed at least three years of continuous active military service in the Armed Forces of the Philippines to marry without automatic separation according to PD No. 1910.
+The female member must already have completed at least three (3) years of continuous active military service in the AFP at the time she contracts marriage.

-Yes, a female member who was honorably separated or discharged due to marriage may be called back to active duty or reinstated, subject to the three-year active service condition and regulations prescribed by the Chief of Staff, AFP.
+They may be called to active duty or reinstated, subject to the three-year continuous active service condition and in accordance with rules and regulations the Chief of Staff, AFP may prescribe.

 Analyze Cases Smarter, Faster